OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 In the first case, make sure the application is fully functional on non-jailbroken devices.
 The application may be crashing or it may have a bug that causes it to terminate.
 This may happen while you're testing a preproduction version of the application.

-Let's look at bypassing jailbreak detection using again the Damn Vulnerable iOS application as an example.
+Let's look at bypassing jailbreak detection using the Damn Vulnerable iOS application as an example again.
 After loading the binary into Hopper, you need to wait until the application is fully disassembled (look at the top bar to check the status).
 Then look for the "jail" string in the search box.
 You'll see two classes: `SFAntiPiracy` and `JailbreakDetectionVC`.
 You may want to decompile the functions to see what they are doing and, in particular, what they return.

 ![Disassembling with Hopper](Images/Chapters/0x06b/HopperDisassembling.png) ![Decompiling with Hopper](Images/Chapters/0x06b/HopperDecompile.png)